 To take advantage of these newer treatments, children with a CNS tumor should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Treatment options and recommendations depend on several factors, including the type and stage of the tumor, possible side effects, the family’s preferences, and the child’s overall health.
-Three types of treatment are typically used to treat medulloblastoma: surgery, radiation therapy, and chemotherapy.
+The main types of treatment used to treat medulloblastoma include surgery, radiation therapy, and chemotherapy.
 Current treatment plans tailor treatment recommendations based on the molecular subgroup of medulloblastoma.
 Sometimes, the treatments are used in combination.
 In some situations, stem cell or bone marrow transplantation may be recommended.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of medical care.
 Take time to learn about your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions.